-It’s not essential to wait until spring to sell, agrees Celeste Hannah from Hamilton Parkers.
+It is not essential to wait until Spring to sell, agrees Celeste Hannah from Hamilton Parkers.
 “Most sellers wait until spring and then there is more supply and more competition,” she said.
 “Whereas over the Christmas season, there is less supply but still high demand.
 By selling your home over the Christmas season, you are more likely to achieve a better selling price than you would trying to sell against the flurry of stock in the spring market.

 “My tip for house hunting over the Christmas season is to contact local agents and see what stock they have ready to launch over the festive period, as most agents hold back stock to launch over the Christmas holidays.
 This way you may get first refusal and will get to register your interest first.”

 The Property Market Is Still Active At Christmas